-- Contribute to the formulation of Somalia strategies and policies through advisory services to the Country Director.
+- Contribute to the formulation of Country Office/Multi-Country Office strategies and policies through advisory services to the Country Office/Multi-Country Office Director.

-- Collaborate with colleagues to identify the need, determine the cost and plan all Somalia support services, including procurement, finance, human resources and administrative services.
+- Collaborate with colleagues to identify the need, determine the cost and plan all Country Office/Multi-Country Office support services, including Procurement, Finance, Human Resources and administrative services.

-- At the request of the Somalia Director, participate in any UN forum discussions and planning to ensure UNOPS position, interests and priorities are fully considered.
+- At the request of the Country Office/Multi-Country Office Director participate in any UN forum discussions and planning to ensure UNOPS position, interests and priorities are fully considered.

 - Provide assistance and support to programme and project budget preparation, revisions and work planning.

-- Provide inputs into project engagement and acceptance documents including assisting with contract negotiations.
+- Provide input into project engagement and acceptance documents including assisting with contract negotiations.

 - Provide advice on goal setting, targets and performance standards for projects and recommend tools for monitoring, evaluation and auditing.

-- Monitor project financial projections, take decisions and/or refer critical issues to the Country Director and/or other stakeholders for action.
+- Monitor project financial projections, take decisions and/or refer critical issues to the Country Office/Multi-Country Office Director and/or other stakeholders for action.

-- Constantly monitor and analyses the operating environment to identify potential risks and take action/refer critical issues for intervention to ensure delivery of results.
+- Constantly monitor and analyze the operating environment to identify potential risks and take action/refer critical issues for intervention to ensure delivery of results.

-- Oversee and supervise Somalia’s procurement processes, including tendering processes and evaluation and supplier selection, to ensure viable procurement solutions that meet operational needs and compliance with UNOPS procurement procedures, regulations and standard of accountability, ethics, integrity and performance.
+- Oversee and supervise Country Office/Multi-Country Office procurement processes, including tendering processes and evaluation and supplier selection, to ensure viable procurement solutions that meet operational needs and compliance with UNOPS procurement procedures, regulations and standard of accountability, ethics, integrity and performance.

 - Evaluate contractual arrangements and legal commitments/risks for appropriate action.